November 1922

 Dorney (2017), pg 148

 Pro-Treaty soldiers open fire on a demonstration supporting anti-Treaty prisoners in O’Connell St in Dublin.
-One member of Cumann na mBan is killed – Lillie Bennet.
+One member of Cumann na mBan (Lillie Bennet) is killed.

 Dorney (2017), pg 163

-Four anti-Treaty volunteers blew themselves up when laying a mine on the Nass Road near Inchicore, Dublin.
+Four anti-Treaty volunteers blow themselves up when laying a mine on the Nass Road near Inchicore, Dublin.
 They were Captain Thomas Maguire, Lieutenant Paddy Egan and Volunteers Thomas S Whelan and Bernard Curtis.

 Dorney (2017), pg 156